-While you may be waiting for treatment at your local dental office, there are a few at-home remedies you can try to relieve your TMJ.
+While you may be waiting for treatment at your local dental office, you can try a few at-home remedies to relieve your TMJ.
 Begin by applying a cold or hot pack to the location of discomfort.
 This will help relax your muscles and relieve pain temporarily.
 In addition to this, perform jaw exercises that will help stretch and strengthen your jaw.
-After doing the exercises suggested by your dentist, apply a warm compress for a few minutes.
+After doing the exercises suggested by our dentist, apply a warm compress for a few minutes.

-Along with the home remedies, adhere to a diet that emphasizes soft foods if possible, to avoid excessive chewing and so your jaw isn’t overworked.
+Along with the home remedies, adhere to a diet that emphasizes soft foods, if possible, to avoid excessive chewing so your jaw isn’t overworked.
 Eat foods such as yogurt, soup, scrambled eggs, mashed potatoes, cooked soft vegetables, and soft fruit.
 Avoid any crunchy or chewy snacks.

 TMJ Treatment Near Me